SumoLogic/sumologic-documentation/docs/cse/administration/cse-apis.md

 This page has information about accessing the CSE APIs and API documentation.

 Your API endpoint depends on your Sumo Logic deployment.
-For a list of Sumo Logic API endpoints by deployment, see Sumo Logic Endpoints and Firewall Security.
+For a list of Sumo Logic API endpoints by deployment, see [Sumo Logic Endpoints by Deployment and Firewall Security](/docs/api/getting-started/#sumo-logic-endpoints-by-deployment-and-firewall-security).
 Your endpoint will look something like this:

 `https://api.us2.sumologic.com/api/`